Vikram310/Deep-Learning-Specialization/Neural Networks and Deep Learning/week-1: Intro to Deep Learning.md

 1. What does the analogy "AI is the new electricity" refer to?

-- [x] Similar to electricity starting about 100 years ago, AI is transforming multiple industries.
+- [ x ]  Similar to electricity starting about 100 years ago, AI is transforming multiple industries.

 2. Which of these are reasons for Deep learning recently taking off?